 A charge is a move into physical contact with an enemy unit.
 Units can charge even if they have moved earlier in the turn.
 All the normal movement rules apply to charges with some additional constraints.
 All charge movement allowance is 3 TUM, regardless of troop type.
 Mutually charging units meet half way.
-The only allowable change of direction within a charge is a wheel at the start of the move.
+The only allowable change of direction within a charge is a wheel at the start of the move; the move is measured in the normal way so the wheel is included in the movement allowance.